uk-gov-mirror/alphagov.datagovuk-tech-docs/source/documentation/publish_and_manage_data/get_and_manage_accounts.md

 ### Register for an account

-If there are no admins, or you do not know who the admins for your organisation are, you can [use the support form](https://www.gov.uk/contact/govuk) and mention that it’s about data.gov.uk to register for an account.
+If there are no admins, or you do not know who the admins for your organisation are, you can [use the support form](https://www.gov.uk/contact/govuk) and mention that it’s about the National Data Library or data.gov.uk to register for an account.
 This process is slower as it requires a developer to manually process your request.

 When completing the form, state whether you need editor or admin permissions.